CNtervisi/README-Generator/README.md

 ## Usage
 To use this application, the user will have to clone the repository locally and run npm install from the terminal.

-Here is a screenshot of the weather dashboard webpage:
+Here is a screenshot of the result:

 ![alt"terminal screenshot"](./assets/images/node%20screenshot.png)